google/skia/site/docs/dev/design/text_shaper.md

 ```

 With these data results (specifically glyphs and positions for specific Typeface objects)
-callers will have all they need to draw the results in any fasion they wish.
+callers will have all they need to draw the results in any fashion they wish.
 The corresponding
 start/end text indices allows them to map each run back to the original text.

 This last point is fundamental to the design.
 It is recognized that a client creating richly
-annoated text will associate both shaping (e.g. Font) information, as well as arbitrary decoration
+annotated text will associate both shaping (e.g. Font) information, as well as arbitrary decoration
 and other annotations with each block of text.
 Returning in each Run the corresponding text range
 allows the client to "look-up" all of their bespoke additional information for that run (e.g.
 colors, shadows, underlines, placeholders, etc.).
 This frees the Browser from having to support